sshuair/awesome-gis/README.md

 - [MovingPandas](https://github.com/anitagraser/movingpandas) - Implementation of Trajectory classes and functions built on top of GeoPandas.
 - [terracotta](https://github.com/DHI-GRAS/terracotta) - A light-weight, versatile XYZ tile server, built with Flask and Rasterio.
 - [BlenderGIS](https://github.com/domlysz/BlenderGIS) - A blender addons to make the bridge between Blender and geographic data.
+- [morecantile](https://github.com/developmentseed/morecantile) - Construct and use map tile grids (a.k.a TileMatrixSet / TMS).

 ### Java